HerbertMauerer/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Securing-Domain-Controllers-Against-Attack.md

 ### Remote Locations with Limited Space and Security

 If your infrastructure includes locations in which only a single physical server can be installed, a server capable of running virtualization workloads should be installed in the remote location, and BitLocker Drive Encryption should be configured to protect all volumes in the server.
 One virtual machine on the server should run an RODC, with other servers running as separate virtual machines on the host.
-Information about planning for deployment of RODC is provided in the [Read-Only Domain Controller Planning and Deployment Guide](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771744(v=ws.10)).
-For more information about deploying and securing virtualized domain controllers, see [Running Domain Controllers in Hyper-V](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd363553(v=ws.10)).
-For more detailed guidance for hardening Hyper-V, delegating virtual machine management, and protecting virtual machines, see the [Hyper-V Security Guide](https://www.microsoft.com/download/details.aspx?id=16650) Solution Accelerator on the Microsoft website.
+Information about planning for deployment of RODC is provided in the [Planning Domain Controller Placement](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/planning-domain-controller-placement).
+For more detailed guidance for hardening Hyper-V, delegating virtual machine management, and protecting virtual machines, see the [Plan for Hyper-V security in Windows Server](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/plan-hyper-v-security-in-windows-server).

 ## Domain Controller Operating Systems